 Details of the consultation process are outlined in section 4.1 of this action plan.
-Thedraft measures outlined in the consultation were emailed directly to the attendees ofthesteeringgroupfortheircomment.
+The draft measures outlined in the consultation were emailed directly to the attendees of the steering group for their comment.

-5 Air Quality Action Plan Measures
+5. Air Quality Action Plan Measures

-Table 3 shows the North Lanarkshire Council AQAP measures.
+Table 4 shows the North Lanarkshire Council AQAP measures.
 It contains:

-- a list of the actions that form part of the plan - the responsible individual and departments/organisations who will deliver this action - estimated cost of implementing each action (overall cost and cost to the local authority) - expected benefit in terms of pollutant emission and/or concentration reduction - the timescale for implementation - how progress will be monitored
+- a list of the actions that form part of the plan - the responsible individual and departments/organisations who will deliver this action - the timescale for implementation - how progress will be monitored

-NB: Please see future ASRs for regular annual updates on implementation of these measures
+Please see future ASRs for regular annual updates on implementation of these measures

-Table 3 - Air Quality Action Plan Measures
+Table 4 - Air Quality Action Plan Measures

-Measu re No. Measure EU Category EU Classificat ion Lead Authority Planning Phase Implemen tation Phase Key Performance Indicator Target Pollution Reduction in the AQMA Progress to Date Estimated Completion Date Comments 1 NLC Vehicle Fleet and Work Journeys The Council will strive to reduce car journeys for work purposes eg. By teleconferencing.
-For instances where work travel is necessary the Council's pool car fleet will be utilised with electric/hybrid vehicles provided where possible Promoting Travel Alternatives Workplace Travel Planning NLC All Depts 2018/19 2019-2021 NA Anticipated reduction in car travel and thus AQ improveme nts in tion ar and Ongoing AQ reme in Ongoing Ongoing Ongoing Ongoing initiative Further consideration will be given to reducing the number of provate vehicles used for Council business, introducing bus/sustainable transport where possible Promoting Travel Alternatives Workplace Travel Planning NLC All Depts 2018/19 2019-2021 NA AQMAs Vehicle Fleet Efficiency Tracking devices will continue to be fitted to NLC fleet vehicles in order to provide information on managing idling/speeding and unnecessary journeys Vehicle Fleet Efficiency Driver Training and ECO driving aids Anticipated 2 Driver Certificate of Professional Competence training will be provided for all Council drivers, including modules on safe and efficient driving Vehicle Fleet Efficiency Driver Training and ECO driving aids 2018 2018-21 NA reductions in NLC vehicle fleet contributions to overall AQ Ongoing Ongoing initiative The Council will introduce scheduling of council vehicles eg coordinating school bus/minibus/community transport vehicles Traffic management Other NLC Fleet and Transport
+Measure o.
+Measure EU Category EU Classification Lead Authority Planning Phase Implement ation Phase Key Performance Indicator Target Pollution Reduction in the AQMA Progress to Date Estimated Completion Date Comments 1 The Council will strive to reduce car journeys for work purposes e.g. by teleconferencing.
+For instances where work travel is necessary the Council's pool car fleet will be utilised with electric/hybrid vehicles provided where possible Further consideration will be given to reducing the number of private vehicles used for Council business, introducing bus/sustainable transport where possible Promoting Travel Alternatives Promoting Travel Alternatives Workplace Travel Planning Workplace Travel Planning NLC All Depts 2018/19 2019-2021 NA NA Anticipated reduction in car travel and thus AQ improvements in AQMAs Ongoing Ongoing initiative 2 Tracking devices will continue to be fitted to NLC fleet vehicles in order to provide information on managing idling/speeding and unnecessary journeys Driver Certificate of Professional Competence training will be provided for all Council drivers, including modules on safe and efficient driving Vehicle Fleet Efficiency Vehicle Fleet Efficiency Driver Training and ECO driving aids Driver Training and ECO driving aids NLC Fleet and Transport NLC Fleet and Transport 2018 2018-21 NA Anticipated reductions in NLC vehicle fleet contributions to overall AQ Ongoing Ongoing initiative

-Measu re No. Measure EU Category EU Classificat ion Lead Authority Planning Phase Implemen tation Phase Key Performance Indicator Target Pollution Reduction in the AQMA Progress to Date Estimated Completion Date Comments 3 Subject to Scottish Government funding the Council will continue to operate the North Lanarkshire Council Eco Stars fleet recognition scheme and use this to engage with certain vehicle sectors on route planning as appropriate to avoid AQMAs Vehicle Fleet Efficiency Fleet Efficiency and Recognition Schemes NLC Protective Services and External Consultant delivering Eco Stars 2018 2018-2021 NA Targeted reduction of certain vehicle sectors in AQMAs leading to reduced emissions within AQMAs Ongoing Ongoing intiative 4 The Council will continue to increase the provision of electric vehicle (EV) charging points, where possible ensuring these are accessible to both council staff and the general public.
-The Council will engage with other public sector agencies (eg NHS Lanarkshire) to encourage similar provision to ensure adequate coverage of EV charge points across NLC area Promoting low emission transport Promotion of EV recharging NLC/ Other public bodies in area 2018/19 2018-2021 NA Ongoing Ongoing initiative 5 The Council will abide by their statutory duty of sustainable procurement and include vehicle standards in the sustainability section of the sourcing methodology documentation, which will consequently feed through into the specification/award criteria where appropriate Promoting low emission transport Public vehicle procurement -prioritising uptake of low emission transport Procureme 2018/19 2018-2021 NA Ongoing Ongoing initiative
+Measure o.
+Measure EU Category EU Classification Lead Authority Planning Phase Implement ation Phase Key Performance Indicator Target Pollution Reduction in the AQMA Progress to Date Estimated Completion Date Comments The Council will introduce scheduling of council vehicles e.g. coordinating school bus/minibus/community transport vehicles Traffic management Other NLC Fleet and Transport 3 Subject to Scottish Government funding the Council will continue to operate the North Lanarkshire Council Eco Stars fleet recognition scheme and use this to engage with certain vehicle sectors on route planning as appropriate to avoid AQMAs Vehicle Fleet Efficiency Fleet Efficiency and Recognition Schemes NLC Protective Services and External Consultant delivering Eco Stars 2018 2018-2021 NA Targeted reduction of certain vehicle sectors in AQMAs leading to reduced emissions within AQMAs Ongoing Ongoing initiative 4 The Council will continue to increase the provision of electric vehicle (EV) charging points, where possible ensuring these are accessible to both council staff and the general public.
+The Council will engage with other public sector agencies (e.g. NHS Lanarkshire) to encourage similar provision to ensure adequate coverage of EV charge points across NLC area Promoting low emission transport Promotion of EV recharging NLC/ Other public bodies in area 2018/19 2018-2021 NA Ongoing Ongoing initiative 5 The Council will abide by their statutory duty of sustainable procurement and include vehicle standards in the sustainability section of the sourcing methodology documentation, which will consequently feed through into the specification/award criteria where appropriate Promoting low emission transport Public vehicle procurement prioritising uptake of low emission transport NLC Procurem ent 2018/19 2018-2021 NA Ongoing Ongoing initiative